Alcohol Use Disorder (AUD)

 Treatment for Alcohol Withdrawal

 Benzodiazepines are the first-line treatment for the withdrawal symptoms of alcohol withdrawal.
 Long-acting benzodiazepines, such as diazepam, may be more effective than short-acting in preventing complications.
-For more information on the treatment of alcohol with benzodiazepines, please visit Portico.
+For more information on the treatment of alcohol with benzodiazepines, please visit CAMH.
 19

 If a benzodiazapine has been initiatied, treatment is complete when the patient is comfortable, with minimal tremor, and the CIWA-Ar score is less than 8 on two consecutive readings.